How to Apostille Documents for Use in France (California Guide)

 - 2 min read

 If you need to use a U.S. document in France, it must be authenticated with an apostille.
-Because both the United States and France are members of the Hague Convention, an apostille issued by the California Secretary of State verifies the authenticity of signatures and seals so your documents are legally accepted in France.
+Because both the United States and France are members of the Hague Apostille Convention, an apostille issued by the California Secretary of State verifies the authenticity of signatures and seals so your documents are legally accepted in France.

 Personal & Legal Documents